 In another shop, I even noticed that the owner was serving customer when many staffs were cleverly avoiding the show!
 I'm finding the same problem everywhere.
 Who're affected here?
 Obviously the people who're actually working--they will have to handle more work that the clever people have avoided.

-- Poor UI means rugged core?
-I think, people wrongly associate poor UI with solid core.
+Poor UI means rugged core?
+I think, people wrongly associate poor UI with solid core."Shouldn’t expect more" attitude.
+Some people may underestimate the knowledge of the coders on seein…

 I'm so happy and proud of our team... especially after reading a technology critic of an experienced developer who used it for 5-years, through Hackers News.